The SIRA_PRISE command language by playing around with it |

 INTERSECTKnowing how to write projections and renames, we can use these to start writing queries that involve the basic "set" operations of the relational algebra.
 E.g. to answer the question "which types are both dependent upon some other type and required for some [yet other] type ?
 To answer that, we will need INTERSECTion :

 MINUSSimilar questions are : "Which types depend on other types for their definition, but are themselves not required for the definition of other types ?" and "Which types are required for the definition of other types, but are themselves not dependent on other types for their own definition?" .
-These questions can be answered using the (most basic) difference operator of the relational algebra, MINUS :and the second one :
+These questions can be answered using the (most basic) difference operator of the relational algebra, MINUS :

 UNIONThe last remaining operator of the "basic set operations" of the relational algebra is UNION.
 We can use it to answer questions like "What are all the relvars known to the system ?" :